 Trauma is the result of any number of events, including a traumatic birth, an abusive childhood, severe neglect, sexual abuse or rape, being the victim of a crime, acts of war, and even the historical trauma of an oppressed population.
+It can come from being locked down, isolated at home, hidden behind masks, and inundated with non-stop talk of death and disease.

 If a woman has experienced a traumatic birth, she is much less likely to have another child, even if she wanted more children.
-If she does decide to have another child, they wait much longer than others.
+If she does decide to have another child, she'll wait much longer than others.

 Most people with trauma find that there are certain triggers that make their symptoms worse.
 Triggers are anything that reminds the sufferer of the event.
 A trigger might be the smell of a hospital, a birth shown in a movie, feelings of helplessness, or even the baby’s birthday.
 Over time, most sufferers find ways to avoid and lessen the impact of various triggers.